Emilio Sánchez: Personal life

-Sanchez was born in Madrid to Emilio Sanchez Snr and Marisa Vicario Rubin.
-His mother, Marisa, introduced Javier and his siblings into tennis.
+Sánchez was born in Madrid to Emilio Sánchez Benito and Marisa Vicario Rubio.
+His mother, Marisa, introduced Emilio, his brother and his two sisters to tennis.

-As well as siblings Arantxa and Javier, he also has an older sister - Marisa Sanchez Vicario - who briefly played professional tennis, peaking at world no. 368 in 1990.
+As well as siblings Arantxa Sánchez and Javier, he also has an older sister – Marisa Sánchez Vicario – who briefly played professional tennis, peaking at world No. 368 in 1990.

-In 1999, Sanchez married his Italian-born wife Simona, with whom he has four children.
+In 1999, Sánchez married his Italian-born wife Simona, with whom he has four children.